 It also makes really good leftovers, so use this for meal prep.
 It stores in the fridge for over a week and is easy to reheat in the microwave.

 - Chicken Breasts- You could also use chicken thighs if you prefer the darker meat.
-You can cook it whole, then shread it, but I prefe to cut it into chunks ot begin with.
+You can cook it whole, and then shred it, but I prefer to cut it into chunks to begin with.

-- Black Beans- You could also use pinto beans if you like, but for me, I like the black beans.
+- Black Beans- You could also use pinto beans if you like, but, I like black beans.